 Traditional macaroni and cheese is made with carby but so, so delicious noodles.
 This recipe, however, is made using Dreamfields macaroni pasta.
 Dreamfields is coated with special stuff that prevents the body from absorbing the majority of the carbs, making it lean and easy on blood sugar (so long as it is cooked properly).
 However, Dreamfields pasta tastes just like regular pasta, so you (and your family) won’t notice anything different!
 If you’re doing Trim Healthy Mama, be sure to cook the pasta per the directions and only enjoy a serving of this probably once a week.

 What makes this macaroni and cheese recipe unique from a basic macaroni and cheese one are a couple of different ingredients.
-Specifically, cottage cheese, sour cream, and egg yolk.
-These three ingredients add a richness to the flavor and a dreamy, creamy overall consistency.
+Specifically, cottage cheese and egg yolk.
+These ingredients add a richness to the flavor and a dreamy, creamy overall consistency.

-- 1 package (13.2 ounces) Dreamfields macaroni pasta (or other style pasta; you can also use cauliflower, zucchini noodles, konjac noodles, or spaghetti squash instead)
+- 1 package (13.2 ounces) Dreamfields macaroni pasta OR equivalent riced cauliflower, zucchini noodles, konjac noodles, or spaghetti squash (about 2 cups)

-- 1 cup 1% or 2% small curd cottage cheese
+- 1 cup 1% small curd cottage cheese

-- ¾ cup almond milk or cashew milk
+- 1 cup plain unsweetened almond or cashew milk

 - 1 egg yolk